initpy/go-book/more-methods.rst

     | Her skills now are [anatomy physics golang]
     | Her preferred number is 3

-This anonymous field mechanism lets us *inherit* some (or even all) implementation of a given type from another type or types.
+The anonymous field mechanism lets us *inherit* some (or even all) of the implementation of a given type from another type or types.

 Anonymous fields conflicts
 ==========================